Martindale–Brightwood, Indianapolis: Layout

 Several public and private facilities can be found within Martindale-Brightwood.
 These include: the Brightwood Community Center, Martin University, the Juvenile Detention Center, the Edna Martin Christian Center, three public elementary schools, one fire station, five public parks, Genesis Plaza, and close to 100 churches.

 Popular culture

 In 2006, journalist Kim Hood Jacobs wrote and produced Reviving the Spirit: the story of Martindale Brightwood for WFYI.
 The story focused on the determination of residents to combat lingering issues in the Martindale-Brightwood community (increased crime, environmental contamination, poverty).

-In June of 2016, Martindale-Brightwood was recognized by Mayor Joe Hogsett for the neighborhood's commitment to redevelopment.
+In June 2016, Martindale-Brightwood was recognized by Mayor Joe Hogsett for the neighborhood's commitment to redevelopment.

 The Martindale-Brightwood neighborhood is a prominent feature in the Harrison Center's 2021 film Rasheeda's Freedom Day, which recreates the harrowing story of long-time resident JoAnna LeNoir.

 Demographics

 Martindale-Brightwood has a population of 12,578 residents.
 The residents are predominantly African American and the median age is 37 years old.